 Northern Gas Networks is the gas distributor for the North East and parts of Cumbria and Yorkshire.
 The initiative would involve changing the gas supplied through our pipes from the natural gas supplied today, to hydrogen.

-This is because hydrogen can be used in the same way as we use natural gas but is more environmentally friendly.
+This is because hydrogen can be used in the same way as natural gas but it doesn’t create carbon when burned, meaning it could be compatible with future targets to tackle climate change.

-We have submitted our proposal to the Government and our regulator, Ofgem and following further work over the coming year, will find out in 2023 whether the project will go ahead.
+We have now submitted our detailed proposal to the Government and our regulator, Ofgem and will find later in 2023 whether the project will go ahead.

 If the proposal is given the go ahead, we would need to install new hydrogen appliances in the place of any current gas appliances including boilers, fires and cookers in the homes and businesses within the Redcar Hydrogen Community.
 This would be at no cost to customers.
 See our customer information section for more information.